Ptrskay3/async-await/slides.md

 It is not parallelism.

 # TODO: bring in leaky abstractions, and the example of async

 # Also TODO: mention that CPU is much faster than network, memory, disk, etc..

 ---

 # Concurrency is not parallelism

-Concurrency is not parallelism, although it enables parallelism.
+.. although it enables parallelism.

 You need to fry 5 eggs, sunny side up.
 To cook an egg you crack it onto the griddle, wait for a few minutes, then take it off.